Questions about prescription discounts?

 No—the AARP Prescription Discount card is not insurance.
 When using the AARP Prescription Discount card instead of your insurance, the amount you pay will not be applied toward your deductible.

-Ask the pharmacist to run your AARP Prescription Discount card and compare that price to the price through your insurance.
+Ask the pharmacist to run your AARP Prescription Discount card and use the one that gives you the better price.

 Yes!
 But, you do need a prescription to receive the discount.
 Your doctor can write a prescription for your over-the-counter medication.
 Call your doctor’s office and have them call or fax in the prescription to your pharmacy, and you can use your discount card at the pharmacy when you check out.
 If you call to refill your medications and have them delivered, you can also ask your pharmacy to apply the discount card to your prescription over the phone.